rakoth-gri/gri_slider/readme.md

 #### 0. The following technologies were used in the development

 1. scss / css - to create base styles;
 2. vanilla js - to create logic and render the carousel
 3. TS - for type checking;
+4. All code (js, css) you need to provide a working slider stored in the **"gri-slider"** folder

 #### 1. Three simple steps to connect a carousel to your project